AlfonsEdbom/University-Code/README.md

 * xml_processing.py

 Xml files ending with _full is the complete corpus with sensical and non-sensical sentences.
-Empty.xml is used in xml_processing.py to generate new datasets.
+Base.xml is an empty xml file that is used in xml_processing.py to generate new datasets.
 Xml_processing.py is the main file used to download corpora form NLTK, store them as xml files that can be used to train the machine learning model.

 ### Training the model